nextep/Vuln_LLM/plan.md

 Tasks (in order of priority):

-LLM02 - Insecure Output Handling: Build the "Client-Side Action Renderer" page.
+LLM02 - Insecure Output Handling: Build the "Markdown Renderer" page.
 Focus on the frontend rendering of raw LLM output.

-LLM06 - Sensitive Information Disclosure: Build the "Chatbot" page.
+LLM06 - Sensitive Information Disclosure: Build the "Assistant with Secrets" page.
 Focus on crafting a system prompt that contains extractable secrets.

-LLM07 - Insecure Plugin Design: Build the "Weather Plugin" page.
+LLM07 - Insecure Plugin Design: Build the "System Command Runner" page.
 Focus on the backend logic that dangerously uses os.system or a similar function with LLM output.

-LLM09 - Overreliance: Build the "Code Generation Assistant".
+LLM09 - Overreliance: Build the "Vulnerable Code Generator".
 Focus on prompt engineering to reliably produce insecure code snippets.

 Phase 3: Advanced & System-Level Vulnerabilities (Estimated Time: 4 Days)
 Objective: Implement vulnerabilities that involve more complex backend logic and system interaction.

 Tasks:

-LLM08 - Excessive Agency: Build the "File Management Assistant".
+LLM08 - Excessive Agency: Build the "File Assistant".
 This is the most complex module, requiring backend functions for file I/O and careful prompt design to grant the LLM agency.

-LLM04 - Model DoS: Implement the "Recursive Query Analyzer".
+LLM04 - Model DoS: Implement the "Complex Query Processor".
 This is primarily a frontend task to create a compelling DoS prompt.

-LLM03 - Training Data Poisoning: Implement the "Biased Content Generation" module.
+LLM03 - Training Data Poisoning: Implement the "Knowledge Base Query" module.
 This involves adding simple keyword-based interception logic to the backend.

 Phase 4: Conceptual & Supply Chain Vulnerabilities (Estimated Time: 2 Days)
 Objective: Implement the vulnerabilities that are more conceptual and require less complex code.

 Tasks:

-LLM05 - Supply Chain Vulnerabilities: Add the "Model Version Selector" UI element and the simple backend logic to simulate a compromised model.
+LLM05 - Supply Chain Vulnerabilities: Add the "Model Selector" UI element and the simple backend logic to simulate a compromised model.

-LLM10 - Model Theft: Create the unauthenticated /api/query endpoint.
+LLM10 - Model Theft: Create the unrestricted API Endpoint.

 Phase 5: Finalization & Documentation (Estimated Time: 3 Days)
 Objective: Polish the application, write clear instructions for each module, and package for release.